fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

 ---

-Each PR deploys preview versions of the `sugaming-api`, `sugaming-site` and `sugaming-admin` apps to Vercel.
+Each PR deploys preview versions of the `sugaming-api`, `sugaming-site`, and `sugaming-admin` apps to Vercel.
 These previews can be inspected by following the links in the comment left by the Vercel bot in the pull request.

 ![Vercel PR comment](./assets/from-a-task-to-a-feature-workflow-description/vercel-pr-comment.png)

-**Note:** To inspect the builds, you need to be logged in the organization Vercel account.
+**Note:** To inspect the builds, you need to be logged in to the organization's Vercel account.
 Refer to [the secrets repo](https://github.com/fss-fmi/secrets/blob/main/credentials.md) for account credentials.

 ---